Azure/Azure-Orbital-Analytics-Samples/deploy/gallery/instructions.md

-If you've landed on this page from Synapse gallery, we assume you have the infrastructure ready and have generated the custom vision model v2 package.
-If this is true proceed else follow the [readme](https://github.com/Azure/Azure-Orbital-Analytics-Samples/blob/main/deploy/README.md) file to deploy the infrastructure.
+If you've landed on this page from Synapse gallery, we assume you have the required infrastructure and the Custom Vision model package ready.
+If this is true proceed further else visit the [infrastructure deployment](https://github.com/Azure/Azure-Orbital-Analytics-Samples/tree/main/deploy#infrastructure-deployment) section and provision the required infrastructure and the package.

-The instructions on this page will guide you through configuring the pipeline template to successfully run a custom vision model for object detection (for example, detecting swimming pool objects).
-You can also use the pipeline template to explore other object detection use cases as well.
+The instructions on this page will guide you through configuring the pipeline template in the gallery to successfully run a custom vision model for object detection (in this case, swimming pool).

 **Prerequisites**

 * Run the following command to create the linked services and spark job definition on the Synapse workspace.
-Occasionally, you may notice failure whilst creating the linked services.
+Occasionally, you may notice some failure whilst creating the linked services.
 This is due to an on going issue with az cli, please re-run the command, if you encounter it.

 	```bash
 	./deploy/gallery/create_service.sh <environmentCode>